 However, many small business owners don’t understand how merchant cash advances work, and are unsure of whether it’s the right business funding option for them.

-In this post, we’ll explain what a merchant cash advance is and highlight the pros and cons associated with receiving this financing product.
+In this blog post, we’ll explain what a merchant cash advance is and highlight the pros and cons associated with receiving this small business financing product.

 While merchant cash advances are not for everyone, they can be useful to some business owners.
 Here are the top benefits to consider:

 1. Remittance based on your business’s daily or weekly credit card sales

 One of the top advantages of receiving a merchant cash advance is the remittance structure.

 With a traditional term loan, a business is required to make their set payment, whether their customers have paid their invoices or not.

 This can put a strain on a business that may have slow paying clients, or those with fluctuating cash flow.
 As we mentioned, with a merchant cash advance, a percentage of your business’s credit card sales is used to meet your obligation.

 Therefore, if you have a slow sales month, you won’t be paying as much as you would during busy seasons.

 When remitting a merchant cash advance, payments are automatically withdrawn from your business’s received credit transactions.
 This means that you don’t have to take time out of your schedule to make the payments, and there is very little chance of late fees.